Welcome to the Tamworth Region

 - A visit to the 184-hectare Arc-en-Ciel Trout Farm, located high in the ranges at Hanging Rock, will show the diversity of the landscape.
 You can join a tour of the trout-growing ponds and see fish from fingerlings to harvest size, or do some catch-and-keep fishing in the farm dam.
 If the trout don’t jump on the hook, there’s always the farm shop.
 Arc-en-Ciel Trout Farm is open three days a week.
 See www.rainbowtrout.com.au for recipe inspiration.
 Arc-en-ciel trout products are also available at Nundle Friendly Grocer, Café Nundle on the Park and on the menu at The Peel Inn.

-- Nundle Woollen Mill is a must-see attraction when you visit Nundle.
-Each year almost 25,000 visitors see the mill’s antique machinery at work.
+- The award-winning Nundle Woollen Mill is a must-see attraction when you visit, with almost 25,000 visitors witnessing the mill’s antique machinery at work each year.
 Also available is an exciting selection of hand knits and Australian-designed wool fashion.
 The famous Nundle socks are hard to pass up!
 If you have children play in the wool-themed architect-designed playground (beside the mill), including giant knitting needle swings and miniature shearing shed.
-Nundle Woollen Mill is open seven days a week from 10am to 4pm (except Christmas Day).
-Entry is free, and guided group tours for community or educational groups can be arranged by appointment.
-Call 1300 NUNDLE (1300 686 353) or head to www.nundle.com

-- Hanging Rock Lookout is a short 20-minute drive from Nundle.
+- Hanging Rock Lookout is a short 20-minute drive from Nundle, and you can enjoy a picnic nearby at the Log Cabin Picnic Area.
 The lookout offers spectacular views of the Peel Valley.
 With an elevation of 1100m, you might be lucky enough to experience a dusting of snow on the colder winter days.
+Other great spots to explore in the great outdoors include Sheba Dams and Ponderosa Park.

 - Browse Odgers and McClelland Exchange Stores for hard-to-find, traditional housewares.
-For antique lovers, Nundle Country Traders, Ratters Flat Antiques, Jenkins Street Antiques and Fine China are a must.
-For a unique range of gifts, Nundle Art Gallery, Volcania Art Glass, Sacs on Jenkins, Nundle Natural Skin Solutions, Cottage on the Hill and Nundle Craft will have you covered.
+For antique lovers, Jenkins Street Antiques and Fine China are a must.
+For a unique range of gifts, Old Church Boutique, Sacs on Jenkins, Nundle Natural Skin Solutions, Cottage on the Hill, Stormcrow Studio and Nundle Craft will have you covered.
 Check out the other great shopping options in Nundle here.

-- To learn about the region’s gold mining history, you can’t go past a visit to the Mount Misery Gold Mine Café’s recreated gold mine, Nundle Museum, the Peel Inn and the Nundle Visitor Information Outlet including the Gil Bennett Gem and Mineral Collection.
+- To learn about the region’s gold mining history, you can’t go past a visit to the Mount Misery Gold Mine Café’s recreated gold mine, Nundle Museum, the Peel Inn and the Nundle Visitor Information Outlet including the Gil Bennett Rocks, Gems and Minerals Collection.

 Learn more about Nundle